 TL;DR

-To lock and unlock users in Linux, you can try the following methods:
+To unlock and lock user account Linux, you can try the following method:

-Discover different methods to lock and unlock users in Linux in the guide below.
+Discover different methods to unlock and lock user Linux in the guide below.
 Also learn the common errors and the reasons to lock and unlock users.

-To lock and unlock users in Linux, you have three methods at your disposal.
-First, the passwd
+To lock and unlock users in Linux, you use the passwd

 1. passwd Command